Luke5080/cisco-ise-dna-monitoring/README.md

 `python3 construct_db.py`

-This will have created an SQLite3 database file named `failure_db` which is now present in the repository folder.
-This will be referenced when `main.py` run and finds a log of a specific user where a failure occurred.
+This will have created an SQLite3 database file named `failure_db` which is now present in the repository folder inside the container.
+This will be referenced when `main.py` runs and finds a log of a specific user where a failure occurred.
 The script will refer to `failure_db` to retrieve the code, cause and resolutionof the failure.
 This script utilises the `FailureReasons` REST API, which collects all errors listed in the ISE Message Catalogue.
-In order to get the most recent errors captured in the Message Catalogue, and to be referenced in the `main.py` script, I suggest setting up a cron job to automate the running of the `failure_db.py` script every 30 minutes, or more/less often depending on the amount of users being captured in ISE daily.

 4. Next, run the `main.py` script with a user SSO as an argument to retrieve all logs of a specific user from the past 24 hours.
 The script first retrieves all active sessions registered on your primary Cisco ISE node, and then finds all mac addresses correlated to the SSO.
 From there, the script retrieves all logs from the past 24 hours for each mac address related to the given SSO, and outputs this information to the user.
-If a log for a mac address is found to have a wireless connection type, it will be held, and information regarding that MAC, as well as possible issues found, is pulled from Cisco DNA.
+The script also checks Cisco DNA for the MAC address(es) connected to Wireless under the given user's SSO, and then retrieves more information about the MAC address, as well as issues found.
 Run the `main.py` script as follows:
 `python3 main.py <user sso>`

 The output of the script will look as follows:
 ```
 <MAC ADDRESS>
 =============
-Timestamp:
-Authentication Method:
+Time:
 Posture Status:
-Connection Type:
 Identity Group:
 Authorisation Policy:
 Authentication Policy: